-Kim Nailor, MCIPS manages Pelican’s Tender Team, who handle all aspects of formal food and non-food tendering on behalf of our clients, adhering to the latest public procurement legislation and the highest standards of professional practice.
+Kim Goodchild, MCIPS manages Pelican’s Tender Team, who handle all aspects of formal food and non-food tendering on behalf of our clients, adhering to the latest public procurement legislation and the highest standards of professional practice.

 Here, Kim shares a quick low down on the latest changes to the public procurement legislation:

 EU legislation no longer applies in the UK with the exception of public procurement contracts that began before the end of transition period 31 December 2020.
 However there are new regulations that are similar and, in some cases, remain unchanged and apply under UK Procurement Legislation.
 Some regulations are already in place with more to be reviewed over the coming months, potentially continuing up to September 2021 and beyond.
 This means there may be continued changes for the foreseeable future – so watch out for further updates.